TarunCore/render-clone-k8s/readme.md

-# 🚀 sudo push - render clone
+# 🚀 sudo deploy - render clone

 A deployment service similar to [render.com](https://render.com), powered by **Kubernetes** and designed for simplicity and scalability.